bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 DNS.2 = example.com
 ```

-next run the following command to generate the cert for AD.
+Now run the following command to generate the cert for AD:
 ```bash
 # create ad_ldaps_cert by signing the csr
 # 825 days is the maximum for a cert to be trusted as dictated by the new 2019 guidelines from the CA/Browser Forum